cretueusebiu/laravel-nuxt/README.md

 #### Process Manager

-In production you'll need a process manager to keep the Node server alive forever:
+In production you need a process manager to keep the Node server alive forever:

 ```bash
 # install pm2 process manager